 This DIY aloe vera face mask is the perfect tool to add to your summer skincare arsenal.
 It combines the calming properties of fresh aloe gel, MSM and allantoin to rescue dry, inflamed skin.

-Whether you use it as an after sun face mask, a spot treatment, or a leave-on overnight mask, this recipe has a wide variety of benefits for many skin types.
+So, whether you use it as an after sun face mask, a spot treatment, or a leave-on overnight mask, this aloe face mask recipe has a wide variety of benefits for many skin types.

-Before we get into the recipe, we’ll take a closer look at the benefits of an aloe vera face mask, as well as the benefits of MSM and allantoin for skin care.
-We’ll also give tips for choosing an aloe vera gel, as many store-bought options are full of fillers and synthetic ingredients.
+Before we get into how to make an aloe face mask, we’ll take a closer look at the benefits of an aloe vera face mask, as well as the benefits of MSM and allantoin for skin care.
+We’ll also provide tips for choosing an aloe vera gel, as many store-bought options are full of fillers and synthetic ingredients.

 DIY aloe vera face mask ingredients